flusflas/connector-sdk/README.md

 >   SendTopic: true,
 > }
 > ```
+>
+> #### Invoke functions without a topic (and with headers!)
+> A topic may be not required in many applications.
+Sometimes, you just may want
+> to invoke a specific function from your connector.
+The `Invoker` struct has
+> been refactored and two new methods have been added to allow invoking a
+> function using its name.
+Additionally, a map of headers can be used to send
+> them along with the invocation request.
+> ```go
+> invoker.InvokeFunction("my-function.my.namespace", message, headers)
+> invoker.InvokeFunctionWithContext(ctx, "my-function.my.namespace", message, headers)
+> ```

 The connector-sdk is a library written in Go that you can use to create event-connectors for OpenFaaS functions.